bufbuild-ru/docs/blog/connect-opentelemetry-go/index.md

   - - meta
     - name: "twitter:card"
       content: "summary_large_image"

-hero:
-  name: "OpenTelemetry for connect-go: Observability out of the box"
-  tagline: "March 6, 2023"
 ---

+# OpenTelemetry for connect-go: Observability out of the box

 Observability is a critical element for any robust system and monitoring incoming calls, error scenarios, and traces is a foundational component of it.
 As part of building a better RPC protocol, it’s important to provide a level of observability that customers need to successfully run their services. **Today, we’re launching** [**connect-opentelemetry-go**](https://github.com/connectrpc/otelconnect-go) **to provide out-of-the-box support for** [**OpenTelemetry**](https://opentelemetry.io/) **instrumentation with** [**connect-go**](https://github.com/connectrpc/connect-go)**.**